 \section{Introduction}

+A Cox process (also sometimes termed doubly stochastic Poisson process) is a Poisson process in which the intensity function (IF) evolves stochastically.
 Cox processes \citep{Cox2} have been extensively used in a variety of areas to model point process phenomena.
-Examples can be found in finance - to model credit risk \citep{cps,cariboni}, survival analysis \citep{sangalli}, internet traffic \citep{iversen}, insurance \citep{dassios} and Biology \citep{legg}.
-A Cox process (also sometimes termed doubly stochastic Poisson process) is a Poisson process in which the intensity function (IF) - also known as its rate, evolves stochastically.
+Examples can be found in finance - to model credit risk \citep{cps,cariboni}, survival analysis \citep{sangalli}, internet traffic \citep{iversen}, insurance \citep{dassios} and biology \citep{legg}.

-We will consider an approach for unidimensional processes which models the evolution of the IF by means of a diffusion process.
-We call the resulting process a \emph{diffusion driven Cox process} (DDCP).
+We consider unidimensional Cox processes which models the evolution of the IF by means of a diffusion process.
+We call the resulting process a \emph{diffusion-driven Cox process} (DDCP).
 A diffusion process is a continuous time (univariate) Markov process which is defined as the solution of a stochastic differential equation (SDE) of the type:

-where $W_s$ is a Brownian motion.
-Somewhat more general diffusion processes (eg time inhomogeneous and multivariate) are accessible within the framework we provide.
-For an accessible introduction to SDE's, see \citet{oksendal}.
+where $W_s$ is a Brownian motion and $a:\mathds{R}\rightarrow\mathds{R}$ and $\sigma:\mathds{R}\rightarrow\mathds{R}^+$ are assumed to satisfy the regularity conditions (locally Lipschitz, with a linear growth bound) to guarantee a unique weak solution \citep[see][Chapter 4]{kloeden}.
+Somewhat more general diffusion processes (eg. time inhomogeneous and multivariate) can be dealt with within the framework we provide.
+For an accessible introduction to SDEs, see \citet{oksendal}.

+Compared to the most popular unidimensional non-parametric Cox processes in which the IF is a function of a Gaussian process, DDCP offers a range of new possibilities to model the stochastic dynamics of the IF.
+This follows a common general direction taken with other classes of statistical models in which more flexible structures are proposed for model components traditionally assumed to be Gaussian.